inokufu/api_learning_object_v1/source/index.html.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves a list of LO.

+LO can be filtered by keywords, type, bloom step and language (english or french for now).

 ### HTTP Request